 Does Sanding the Surface of a Fish Attractor Make a Difference?

 We are often asked about scuffing the surface of fish attractors and a blog provides a good forum to give it a complete and thorough answer.
 So the question: Does texturing the surface of a fish habitat attractor make a difference?
 And the answer is: ...Maybe.
 It all depends on what materials you are using to make your fish habitat.

-The origins of the question to sand fish structures goes back to a time when most everyone would go to the local hardware store and buy white PVC piping for making DIY fish habitat structures.
+The origins of the question to sand fish structures goes back to a time when most everyone would go and buy white PVC piping for making DIY fish habitat structures.
 However, most people are not aware that typical commercial grades of white PVC (plumbing) pipe are manufactured with anti-fouling bio-inhibitors for the purpose of reducing biological growth.
-For the DIY's using white PVC piping for fish habitat and fish attractors sanding the surface is considered a best practice.
+For the DIY's using white PVC piping for fish habitat and fish attractors - sanding the surface is considered a best practice.

-However, like all things, competition creates innovation and improvements and the fish habitat and fish attractor industry is not immune.
-By engineering and designing our fish habitat and fish attractors with black industrial grade PVC we were able to accomplished four goals:
+However, like all things, competition creates innovation and improvements and the fish habitat industry is not immune.
+By engineering and designing our fish habitat with black industrial grade PVC we were able to accomplished four goals:

-- First, we created a fish habitat and fish attractor structure that would absorb the sun light (heat) and would not be reflective in the water.
+- Second, we created a fish habitat and fish attractor structure that would absorb the sun light (heat) and would not be reflective in the water.
 The intersecting 4.25" black branch bars create an abundance of shade providing a dark sanctuary space for fish to hide and thrive.
 A friend once reminded me, fish do not have eyelids and will seek cover and shade over anything else.

 - Third, black PVC material is inert and does not pose environmental risks.
 PVC materials only become hazardous when they are burned.